When you’re planning a visit to one of our Ann Arbor or Detroit museums, it’s hard to know where to begin. There’s so much to see and do!

 - Admission: $14/adults, $11/ages 2-12 and seniors, free/under age 2

 MiSci is home to Michigan’s only immersive domed IMAX® theater.
-Two flicks, Dream Big, a story about engineering, and Born to Be Wild, which explores the bonds between humans and animals, play through Sept.
+Two flicks, Dream Big, a story about engineering, and Beautiful Planet, which explores Earth from space, are playing now.

-Other must-see attractions at MiSci include the DTE Energy Sparks Theater (super-engaging 30-minute demonstration included with admission!) and the Kidstruction exhibit (also included with admission) where kids can put on their engineer hats and create structures with large vinyl blocks, giant planks, k’nex and more.
+Other must-see attractions at MiSci include the DTE Energy Sparks Theater (super-engaging 30-minute demonstration included with admission!) and the Kids Town exhibit, which is a mini town for kids 2-5 years.

 - Address: 5401 Woodward Ave., Detroit